Obama toasts solo French president at state dinner

 He welcomed the guests with a hearty “bonsoir,” then confessed that “I have now officially exhausted my French.”

 Hollande delivered a good portion of his reciprocal toast in respectable English before switching to French.

 “We love Americans, although we don’t always say so,” he told the crowd.

 Amidst all the pleasantries and tactful chitchat, there was the occasional moment of candor.

 Cosmopolitan editor Joanna Coles, asked about her Kaufman Franco black dress with a leather bodice, told reporters, “I was hoping it wasn’t too slutty.”

 Samantha Power, the U.S. ambassador to the U.N., drew a blank when reporters asked who designed her vibrant green dress.
 She called on her husband, Cass Sunstein, to check the label and dutifully reported it was Badgley Mischka.

-Across the room from Hollande and Obama, veep and veep sat shoulder-to-shoulder: That would be Vice President Joe Biden and Louis-Dreyfus, who plays one on the HBO comedy series “Veep.”
+Across the room from Hollande and Obama, vice presidents sat shoulder-to-shoulder: That would be Vice President Joe Biden and Louis-Dreyfus, who plays a vice president on the HBO comedy series “Veep.”

 Dinner celebrated American cuisine.
 The main course: dry-aged rib-eye beef from a family farm in Colorado, with Jasper Hill Farm blue cheese from Vermont.